FChikh/REST-API-Fuzzer/docs/doc.rst

               data and fuzz() to fuzz
             * Variables:
                 * ans(str) - string contained user answer
+                * console_stdout(obj) - object contained data about output
+                  stream
                 * data(dict) - dictionary contained parsed data from json
+                * domain(str) - string contained domain name of server
+                * file(obj) - object contained data about log.txt
+                * out(str) - string that can be '0', '1', used to catch 'Wrong
+                  path!' error
                 * start_time(time) - time variable used for calculation of
                   program working time
                 * specification(str) - string that can be '', 'hc', 'sc', used